joelouthan/Theologicus/src/genesis/genesis13.md

 ### This Life: God provides every material needs and wants

->Matthew 5:43-46 (CSB) “You have heard that it was said, Love your neighbor and hate your enemy.
+>Matthew 5:43-46 “You have heard that it was said, Love your neighbor and hate your enemy.
 But I tell you, love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven.
 For he causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 For if you love those who love you, what reward will you have?
 Don’t even the tax collectors do the same?

 In the midst of Christ commanding everyone to love one another--including your enemies--he says a peculiar thing: